xl26/CSCI620_BE/README.md

 Project 1 Backend
 # Project Title

-A nice project with a nice description
+This project works as the backend for Project 1.
+Written in node-express.

 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package, installed in your environement.

 ### Node
 - #### Node installation on Windows